PWA Manifest Icons: 192x192 and 512x512 Explained

 Setting Up manifest.json Correctly

-A minimal manifest.json for PWA icon support needs: name, short_name, icons (array with at least 192x192 and 512x512 entries), theme_color, background_color, and display.
+A minimal `manifest.json` for PWA icon support needs these fields: `name`, `short_name`, `icons` (array with at least 192x192 and 512x512 entries), `theme_color`, `background_color`, and `display`.
 FreeFaviconGen generates a complete manifest.json snippet in the Code Snippets section after you generate your favicons.
+Copy it, customize the app name and colors, and save it as `site.webmanifest` in your root directory.

 Frequently Asked Questions